BostjanOb/QueueManager/readme.md

 ## QueueManager JSON-RPC SERVER

+QueueManager JSON-RPC provides two methods to interact with.

+### - queueTask

+Queue task to be then latter pulled by process.
+It accepts one or two parameters.

+***first parameter*** is name of a worker registered with queue manager

+***second parameter*** is parameter for worker.
+It accepts single value.
+If you want to pass multiple valus use array.

+**returned result** as a json-rpc result, method returns task object

+### - getTask

+getTask method return task object.
+Method requires id of a task as a first parameter.

 ## QueueManager CLI working process

 To run long running process run php script from CLI (step 5.).